ppy/osu-wiki/news/2021/2021-04-14-new-featured-artist-fiend.md

 We rounded up **5** tracks from **fiend**'s ever-popular *FEVER DREAM* album.
 While selection may be limited, each of these songs is an experience unlike any other, lending to more mapping opportunities than you'd expect from the short tracklist.

 Anyone who hasn't heard **fiend** is missing out.
 It's the honest truth.
-If you need an introduction, this cursor-tracking gameplay of the title track [*FEVER DREAM (feat. yzzyx)*](https://osu.ppy.sh/beatmapsets/1405913) mapped by [Niva](https://osu.ppy.sh/users/197805) is a perfect starting point, followed by any of the previews below:
+If you need an introduction, this cursor-tracking gameplay of the title track [*FEVER DREAM (feat. yzzyx)*](https://osu.ppy.sh/beatmapsets/1405913) mapped by ::Niva::{ user-id=197805 } is a perfect starting point, followed by any of the previews below:

 <div align="center">
     <video width="95%" controls>